Create Message

 Message Types

-You can create the following types of messages:
+You can create the following types of messages for your notification:

 • Single Message